Learning to drive, safely

-How old do you have to be to get a driver licence, including changes to the driving age from 1/8/11?
+How old do you have to be to get a driver licence?

-• Restricted licence: From 16.5 years to 17.5 years (and have held a learner licence at least 6 months).
+• Restricted licence: 16.5 years (and have held a learner licence at least 6 months).

-• Full licence: From 17 years to 18 years (and have held a restricted licence at least 18 months) or 17.5 years (and have held a restricted licence at least 12 months and completed an approved advanced driving course).
+• Full licence: 18 years (and have held a restricted licence at least 18 months) or 17.5 years (and have held a restricted licence at least 12 months and completed an approved advanced driving course).

 Note that there is also a zero alcohol limit for drivers under 20.